suminohh/content-ops-starter/content/pages/index.md

 seo:
   metaTitle: Blog
   metaDescription: >-
-    This is the blog of Sumin Oh where I post about technology, product, and design.
+    This is the blog of Sumin Oh, where I share my thoughts on design, work, and the philosophies that shape the way I live.
   socialImage: /images/img-placeholder.svg
   type: Seo
 type: PostFeedLayout